-If you have been injured in a workplace accident in California, you may have some questions about workers’ compensation.
+If you have been injured in a workplace accident in Los Angeles, you may have some questions about workers’ compensation.
 While most people know that the program is designed to help those who are injured at their place of employment, there are many common misunderstandings about who is eligible for help and what kind of assistance can be offered.
-We at Koszdin, Fields, Sherry & Katz can not only help you apply for workers’ compensation and fight denied applications, we can also educate you on little-known facts and confusing topics.
+We at Koszdin, Fields & Sherry can not only help you apply for workers’ compensation and fight denied applications, we can also educate you on little-known facts and confusing topics.

 Another fact that many people do not realize is that you can have your travel expenses for medical treatment covered by workers’ compensation.